 Never Forget Why We Started

-As our second anniversary is approaching, we can be proud of the progress we’ve made in the past two years.
-Our number is steadily growing.
-Our dance skills have improved a lot.
-We now hold our own milonga on a regular base.
-When we go out to dance as a group, people are impressed by us.
-We start to have an impact on the tango community in this city.
+As our second anniversary approaches, we can take pride in the progress we’ve made over the past two years.
+Our numbers have been steadily growing, our dance skills have significantly improved, and we now host our own milonga on a regular basis.
+When we go out to dance as a group, we leave a positive impression.
+We are beginning to make an impact on the tango community in this city.

-But there are no grounds for complacency.
-We are still far short from our goal.
-Our number is still small.
-Our dance skills are still not adequate.
-We are still a marginal section in the local tango scene.
-The entire community remains in the shadow of the Nuevo influence.
-A lot more still wait for us to do both in terms of personal growth and community building.
+However, there is no room for complacency.
+We are still far from achieving our goals.
+Our numbers remain small, our dance skills are still developing, and we are still a marginal presence in the local tango scene.
+The entire community remains influenced by Nuevo tango, and much work lies ahead for us—both in terms of personal growth and community building.

-While exploration is commendable, we shall not forget why we started.
+While exploration is commendable, we must not lose sight of why we started.
 This group has a mission.
-We are not individualists who come only for personal gain and leave when that goal is reached.
-We are here for a bigger cause: to promote the milonguero style of tango, to build a strong tango community, to change the tango culture in this city, and to bring more people into our cause.
-(See Champaign Milongueros Group Charter.)
+We are not individualists seeking personal gain and leaving when our goals are achieved.
+We are united by a larger purpose: to promote the milonguero style of tango, build a robust tango community, transform the tango culture in this city, and bring more people into our cause (see Champaign Milongueros Group Charter).

-This vision requires team work, commitment, discipline, responsibility, grit and personal sacrifice.
-If we only think about ourselves and neglect our mission, we will end up repeating the mistake of those before us who have wandered in tango for many years and still do not have a place to dance.
-People seeking independence will discover soon or later that they need a home group to study, dance, improve themselves and enjoy tango.
+This vision requires teamwork, commitment, discipline, responsibility, grit, and personal sacrifice.
+If we prioritize self-interest and neglect our mission, we risk repeating the mistakes of those before us—those who wandered through tango for years without finding a place to truly belong.
+Individuals seeking independence will eventually realize that they need a home group to study, dance, grow, and fully enjoy tango.

 Gathering a group of like-minded dancers is important because we cannot enjoy tango with just anyone.
 We can only enjoy tango with dancers who share the same philosophy, dance the same style, use the same embrace, mastered the same steps, and reached the same level of proficiency.
 Tango is the collective work of a group of like-minded and educated dancers, without whom one alone cannot enjoy tango no matter how good his/her dance skill is.
 That is why we must not just think about ourselves but work together, help each other to grow, and join hands to build a strong team.

-Of course, this is more difficult to implement than to say it.
-People are very different and unleveled.
+Of course, this is easier said than done.
+People differ in their learning speeds and abilities.
 Some are quicker learners and better dancers than others.
 It takes time for everyone in the group to reach the same level of proficiency.
-Meanwhile, those who are better may lose patience and think it’s just easier to go out and dance on their own.
-When we put self-interest above the common cause, we lose the perspective, the group suffers the consequence, and we all pay a price.
+In the meantime, those with greater skill may lose patience and feel it is in their best interest to dance independently with more advanced partners.
+However, when we prioritize self-interest over the common cause, we lose perspective, the group suffers, and everyone pays the price.

 No comments: